India–Pakistan cricket rivalry: History

 In 1999, immediately following Indian Prime Minister Atal Bihari Vajpayee's historic visit to Pakistan, the Pakistani team toured India for a series of Test matches and One Day Internationals.
+The 2 match test series was drawn 1-1, and during the 2nd innings of second test, Anil Kumble took all 10 wickets, becoming the first Indian bowler to achieve the feat.
 The Kargil War later in the year caused tensions between the countries and cricket was again suspended.

+21st century

 Vajpayee's peace initiative of 2003 led to India touring Pakistan after a gap of almost 15 years.
-Subsequent exchange tours were held in January to February 2006 in Pakistan and November to December 2007 in India.
+During the 2004 tour to Pakistan, Virender Sehwag scored his first triple century in the first Test, scoring 309 from 375 balls, and was awarded player of the match.
+The 2004 series was won by India, 2–1 in Test matches and 3–2 in ODI matches.
+Subsequent exchange tours were held from March to April 2005 in India, January to February 2006 in Pakistan, and November to December 2007 in India.
+The 2005 Test series ended in a 1–1 draw, while the ODI series was won by Pakistan 4–2.
+The 2006 Test series was won by Pakistan 1–0, with the first 2 Test matches ending in a draw, while India won the ODI series 4–1.
+The 2007 series was won by India in both Test and ODI formats, by margins of 1–0 and 3–2, respectively.
+The 2007 series would remain as the last full bilateral series played between India and Pakistan.

-The November 2008 terror attacks in Mumbai by Pakistan based terrorist outfit Lashkar-e-Taiba caused a major blow to the diplomatic and cricketing ties between India and Pakistan.
+The 2008 Mumbai terror attacks on 26–29 November 2008 by the Pakistan-based terrorist group Lashkar-e-Taiba dealt a major blow to the diplomatic and cricketing ties between India and Pakistan.
 It led to the suspension of India's planned tour of Pakistan in 2009 and all future engagements in Pakistan.
-Since then, India has refused to play any form of series against Pakistan, only exception being Asia Cup and ICC events.
+Since then, India has refused to play any bilateral series against Pakistan, meeting only at Asian and ICC events.
 Furthermore, Pakistani players were excluded from the Indian Premier League, following which their contracts were terminated, with the inaugural season being the only one where they participated.

 Play from the last Test Match meeting between India and Pakistan, Bangalore, December 2007.

-The 2009 attack on the Sri Lanka national cricket team in Lahore led to the suspension of international tours of Pakistan, with no Test series played in the country for a decade and Pakistan was removed as a co-host for the 2011 Cricket World Cup which had been due to be played across the Indian subcontinent.
+The 2009 attack on the Sri Lanka national cricket team in Lahore led to the suspension of international tours of Pakistan, and no Test series were played in the country for a decade.
+Pakistan was also removed as a co-host for the 2011 Cricket World Cup which had been due to be played across the Indian subcontinent.
 (Note: The 2011 Cricket World Cup was hosted by India, Bangladesh and Sri Lanka.)
 India and Pakistan qualified for the first semi-final of the tournament and the Indian government invited the Pakistani Prime Minister Yousuf Raza Gilani to watch the match along with his Indian counterpart, Manmohan Singh.